laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 ## Updating the migration

-During the creation of application, Laravel already applied the default migrations that are included `database/migrations` directory.
+During the creation of the application, Laravel already applied the default migrations that are included in the `database/migrations` directory.
 You may inspect the current database structure by using the `php artisan db:show` and `php artisan db:table` commands:

 ```shell
 php artisan db:show